Reasoning as Representation: Rethinking Visual Reinforcement Learning in Image Quality Assessment: Introduction

 \section{Introduction}

 Image Quality Assessment (IQA) is a fundamental task in the field of computer vision, with application scenarios covering two key dimensions.
-In natural scenarios, it can support critical applications such as selection of photography and quality monitoring of video platforms, directly related to the visual experience of users~\citep{sheikh2005live,lin2019kadid,fang2020perceptual,wu2023QAlign}; In the field of generative algorithms, IQA serves as a core reward signal in the Reinforcement Learning from Human Feedback (RLHF) framework~\citep{rombach2022high,dhariwal2021diffusion, wang2025unified,he2024videoscore}, which is crucial for the training process of generative image and video models.
+In natural scenarios, it supports photography selection and video platform quality monitoring~\citep{sheikh2005live,lin2019kadid,fang2020perceptual,wu2023QAlign}; In the field of generative algorithms, IQA serves as a core reward signal in the Reinforcement Learning from Human Feedback (RLHF) framework~\citep{rombach2022high,dhariwal2021diffusion, wang2025unified,he2024videoscore}, which is crucial for the training process of generative image and video models.
 Its performance directly affects the convergence efficiency and the effect of reinforcement learning strategies.